The Unhealthiest Pizzas in America

 Sbarro's NY Pepperoni Slice

 Technically, this is an extra large pizza slice, but we thought we would toss this classic slice of pepperoni in the lineup because of how caloric it is.
-Not to mention, if you've ever popped into a Sbarro (it's a staple at just about any major mall) you'll notice that it's the only size you can get, which subjects you to more calories, saturated fat, and sodium, without giving you a choice to opt for a smaller slice.
+It's shocking!
+Not to mention, if you've ever popped into a Sbarro, you'll notice that it's the only size you can get, which subjects you to more calories, saturated fat, and sodium, without giving you a choice to opt for a smaller slice.
 Yikes!

-Uno's Chicago Classic is the chain's attempt at emulating Chicago's deep dish pizza.
-However, be warned, because this pizza is packing in calories—over 800, to be specific.
-What's even more concerning is the saturated fat content at 18 grams.
-The American Heart Association recommends that you consume no more than 13 grams of saturated fat in one day to prevent heart disease.
-With this slice of pizza, you get your daily amount and then some.
-It better be worth sacrificing your entire day's worth in just one sitting.
+Who doesn't love a slice of Chicago deep-dish pizza?
+However, be warned, because this pizza is packed in calories—over 600, to be specific.
+What's even more concerning is the saturated fat content at 14 grams.
+The American Heart Association recommends that adults who are at high risk of heart disease should only about 13 grams of saturated fat per day.
+With this slice of pizza, you wipe out that entire recommendation in one hit.

-There's a reason why this pizza is called the Meat Market.
-Topped with layers of steak, meatballs, sausage, pepperoni, and mozzarella, this slice of pizza is chock-full of sodium.
+There's a reason why this pizza is called the Meat Market, and why we consider it to be the worst pizza.
+Topped with layers of steak, meatballs, sausage, pepperoni, and mozzarella, this slice of pizza from UNO is chock-full of sodium.
 In fact, you'd have to drink more than two cups of Swanson's Chicken Broth to achieve the same amount of sodium.